What patients and families need to know

 - Purpura refers to the purple discoloring of the skin, as with a bruise.

-In the United States, approximately 4 to 8 children in 100,000 under the age of 15 have one of the two forms of ITP:
+In the United States, approximately four to eight children in 100,000 under the age of 15 have one of the two forms of ITP:

 - Acute thrombocytopenic purpura is most commonly seen in young children (2 to 6 years old).
 The symptoms may follow a viral illness, such as chicken pox.
 Acute ITP usually has a very sudden onset, and the symptoms usually disappear in less than six months (often within a few weeks).
 The disorder usually does not recur.
 Acute ITP is the most common form of the disorder.